ShankCGC/Next-Level-Week-2/README.md

 # 📕 Next Level Week 2

-### 📖 | Proffy site made during NLW-2.It is a platform for distance learning.
+### 📖 | Proffy site made during NLW-2.

+&nbsp;

+It is a platform for distance learning.
 Where the teacher can register his class and the student contact him by Whatsapp.

 **✔️ To use the web system you must follow the steps below::**